marcosortiz/iot-water-tank-workshop/README.md

 ## Instructions

+Make sure you follow the instructions on the **Prerequisites** section, before you start the labs.

 - [Prerequisites](docs/instructions/0-prereqs.md)
 - [Lab 1 - Connecting to AWS IoT Core](docs/instructions/1-connecting-wt-iot-core.md)
 - [Lab 2 - Using The Web Application](docs/instructions/2-webapp.md)